SKY BROUGHT DOWN | Site-specific sound installation

 the sky outside Sahlgrenska University Hospital, Gothenburg, Sweden.

-Sky Brought Down is developed for a new indoor atrium and main staircase at the Center for Imaging and Intervention at Sahlgrenska University Hospital, where a glass ceiling allows a visual direct contact with the sky, which is subsequently sonified in the building through the work.
+Sky Brought Down draws connections between inside and outside, and provides by means of sound the experience of being immersed by the forces of nature.
+The work is developed for a new indoor atrium and main staircase at the Center for Imaging and Intervention at Sahlgrenska University Hospital, where a glass ceiling allows a visual direct contact with the sky, which is subsequently sonified in the building through the work.

 The work takes as its conceptual foundation the sky outside the hospital.
 A weather station on the roof of the hospital forwards weather data in real time to the sound installation.
 This data is transformed into different types of sound textures.